 Stem Cell Transplantation:

-Stem cells are undifferentiated cells with high differentiation potential.
+Stem cells are undifferentiated cells with a high capacity for differentiation.
 These cells can develop into a wide variety of cell types, making them a potential solution for treating various diseases.

 Challenges facing the field:

-• Complex Tissue Engineering: Creating organs with full function, such as a system of blood vessels and nerves.
+- Engineering Complex Tissues: Creating organs with full function, such as a system of blood vessels and nerves.
 So far, scientists have only managed to grow relatively simple organs, and a way to create complex organs with full function is still lacking.

-• Immune Rejection: Preventing the transplanted organ from being rejected by the body's immune system.
+- Immune Rejection: Preventing the rejection of the transplanted organ by the body's immune system.
 A possible solution to this problem is growing organs from cells genetically matched to the patient, or using immunosuppressive drugs.

-• Ethical Considerations: Growing human organs in the lab raises complex ethical questions, such as:
+- Ethical Considerations: Growing human organs in the laboratory raises complex ethical questions, such as:

 Scientific Progress in the Field:

 In recent years, significant progress has been made in the field of organ growth.
-Scientists have managed to grow simple organs in the lab, such as a gallbladder and urethra, and even successfully transplant them into patients.
-Additionally, significant advances have been made in growing more complex tissues, such as the heart and liver.
+Scientists have managed to grow relatively simple organs in the lab, such as bladders and urethras, and even successfully transplant them into patients.
+Additionally, significant advances have been made in growing more complex tissues, such as heart and liver.

 The Future of Organ Growth: